Power and Love

 However defenders of the NHS campuses argued that these institutions were really ‘a kind of community’ just a different kind of community.
 But Professor Emerson’s research fatally undermined their case.
 The outcomes associated with NHS campus services were significantly worse than the outcomes of other 'services'.
 Eventually the Government was forced to accept the argument for closing NHS campuses; and it then began a (very slow) process of deinstitutionalisation.

 However, as Dr Cumella observed, while the Emerson research was influential, nobody was very interested in the very positive outcomes that it demonstrated for people living in village communities.
-Nor I do remember hearing any voices from Camphill or L’Arche in those debates.
+Nor do I remember hearing any voices from Camphill or L’Arche in those debates.
 Perhaps they were treated a special case: Christian organisations that could not be easily replicated in a secular society.

 For many campaigners the end of the NHS campuses was also the end of their long battle against the institution - job done.
 But for others, like myself, this felt like just the beginning.
 We argued that institutionalisation did not end with the large institutions, but that it was rife in so-called 'community' services, or what the researchers had called ‘dispersed housing schemes.’
 We believed that what people with learning difficulties wanted, needed and were entitled to was not ‘models of dispersed housing’ but: